oryoxorki-dev/DaanPH/README.md

 DaanPH uses processed transportation and geographic datasets to provide offline commuter functionality.

-The data can include information relating to:
+Depending on the datasets currently included in the application, the data can contain information relating to:

 * Jeepneys
 * Buses